chronitis/dh-r/README.md

 Build and install currently happens entirely during the debhelper `install` step (since `R CMD INSTALL` performs both as a single operation).

-The `fix-deps.pm` script reads an existing `debian/control` and outputs a new one to `stdout`, swapping `cdbs` for `dh-r` in `Build-Depends` and replacing binary package `Depends`, `Recommends` and `Suggests` with substvar versions.
+The `convert-to-dh-r` script reads an existing `debian/control` and outputs a new one to `stdout`, swapping `cdbs` for `dh-r` in `Build-Depends` and replacing binary package `Depends`, `Recommends` and `Suggests` with substvar versions.
 If there are depedencies apart from R and shlibs-detectable libraries they will need to be re-added.